Chirgaon

 Chirgaon is a town and a municipal board in Jhansi district in the Indian state of Uttar Pradesh, India.

 Chirgaon is located 30 km away from Jhansi, situated on Jhansi–Kanpur National Highway 27.
 There is a fort in the middle of the town.

 The place is also famous for being the birthplace of poets Maithili Sharan Gupt, his younger brother Siyaram Sharan Munshi and Munshi Ajmeri.
-Chirgaon was actively involved in Freedom Movement led by Mahatma Gandhi, who had visited Chirgaon on more than one occasion.
-From 1935–45, hundreds of Chirgaon youth joined the movement.
+Chirgaon was actively involved in Freedom Movement led by Mahatma Gandhi, who had visited Chirgaon on more than one occasion From 1935 to 1945, hundreds of Chirgaon youth joined the movement.

 Demographics

 As of 2011 India census, Chirgaon has a population of 16,724.
 It has an average literacy rate of 84.86%, male literacy is 91.95%, and female literacy is 77.10%.
 Also 12.11% of the population is under six years old.

 Scheduled Castes constitute 16.19% of the total population.